cody-scott/PYT-Metadata/README.md

 ## Description

-The one line goal for this package is to attempt write everything related to your python toolbox tools in the python toolbox.
+The simple goal for this package is to attempt write everything related to your python toolbox tools in the python toolbox.

 This means your code for the non-business logic (but could also include business logic), but also your metadata, which normally is completed in ArcGIS Pro/Desktop afterwards, often as an afterthought.